makkus/grav-test/pages/01.home/default.md

 ---
-title: Home
+title: 'Home - test page'
 ---

 # Grav is Running!
+And backed up.
 ## You have installed **Grav** successfully

 Congratulations!
 You have installed the **Base Grav Package** that provides a **simple page** and the default **antimatter** theme to get you started.